ngs-lang/ngs/doc/ngslang.1.md

 Very small number of core concepts in the language:

 * Types with a simple type system, geared only toward multiple dispatch.
 No classes.
-* Methods (functions).
-* Multiple dispatch - allows using same method name for operations on different types, as in the `+` example above.
+* Multimethods, which allow using same method name for operations on different types, as in the `+` example above.

 ## Familiarity